Schlagonia/tokenized-strategy-periphery-ape/README.md

 # Tokenized Strategy Periphery Contract

-This repo contains the option contracts that can be used for any v3 tokenized strategy to make strategy development even easier.
+This repo contains the option contracts that can be used for any Yearn V3 tokenized strategy to make strategy development even easier.

-## Apr Oracle Base
+## Apr Oracle
+add stuff

-## Swap helper contracts
+## Swapper helper contracts
+say stuff

+## HealthCheck
+more stuff

+## Report Triggers
+Good stuff

 ## How to start